 ‘Oh nonono…’ She squeezes her hands so hard it hurts.

 ‘NONONO!
 You can’t just leave me like this!
 I won’t let you haunt me til’ I die!
 I don’t wanna take care of a little kid!
-And her disgusting mutt!’
+And a disgusting mutt!’

-If Granny’s scream was bloodcurdling, there’s no word for Missy’s howling.
+If Granny’s scream had been bloodcurdling, there’s no word for Missy’s howling.
 Even the zombie stops growling and scratching thin air, and stares at her with bloodshot eyes.

-She stops screaming as abruptly as she started.
+She stops screaming as abruptly as she had started.
 Breathing heavily her gaze fixes on the zombie.

 ‘And it’s all your fault,’ she whispers.

-Missy lingers in the room, watching her unconscious sister.
-She knows it’s not safe, she should get out of there, lock the door and throw away the key.
-But she can’t leave Granny just yet.
-She has never seen the direct causes of a zombie bite, and maybe she won’t transform into a living dead, being a witch and all…
+Missy remains in the room, watching her comatose sister.
+She knows it’s probably not safe.
+She should get out of there, lock the door and throw away the key.
+But she can’t leave just yet.
+She has never seen the direct effects of a zombie bite, and maybe Granny won’t transform into a living dead, being a witch and all…

-But when she approaches the still body, she can see that Granny’s skin has already taken on a sickly greyish tint.
+When she approaches the still body, she can see that Granny’s skin has already taken on a sickly greyish tint.
 That can’t be good.
 She reaches out to touch her clammy forehead when she sighs and moves her head.
 ‘Water…’

-Suddenly her sister sits straight up in bed, almost head-butting Missy who staggers backwards, fumbling for her wand.
-She opens her eyes and looks around her.
-Slowly Granny fixes her dead stare on Missy, and a flicker of recognition washes briefly over her face before her eyes cloud over with a milky mist.
+Suddenly Granny sits straight up in bed, almost head-butting Missy who staggers backwards, fumbling for her wand.
+Granny opens her eyes and looks around her.
+Slowly she fixes her dead stare on Missy, and a flicker of recognition washes briefly over her face before her eyes cloud over with a milky mist.

-But Granny doesn’t answer.
-Suddenly she is out of the bed, aiming for an easy kill!
+Suddenly she is out of the bed, aiming for an easy kill.

 ‘Aaaaaarggghhhh… huuuungggry… brrraaaaiiiins…’

 Missy is can’t move.
-As hypnotized and gasping for air, she tries to back away, but her limbs doesn’t want to obey.
+Gasping for air, she tries to back away, but her limbs don’t want to obey.

 ‘Aaaarrrgh… head… huuuuuurts…’ Granny clutches her head in her hands, growling.
 ‘Huuurts… Aaarrgh…’

-Trembling, Missy starts to back away from the beast that her sister has become, thanking her lucky stars she can’t seem to attack.
+Trembling, Missy starts backing away from the beast that her sister has become, thanking her lucky stars she seems unable to attack.

 Granny is swaying from side to side, clutching her head in her hands.
 Awful sounds are escaping her lips as she scratches, pulls and tears at the skin of her face.

-Keeping her eyes on her struggling sister, Missy continues to back towards the door.
-She’s both afraid that she’ll hurt herself tearing off a part of her face the way she is clawing at it, but at the same time she is relieved that Granny’s attention is diverted.
+Keeping her eyes on her struggling sister, Missy continues backing towards the door.
+She is worried that she will tear off a part of her face the way she is clawing at it, but at the same time she is relieved that Granny’s attention is diverted.

 Hurriedly she escapes out into the hall, locking the heavy oak door behind her.
 She leans against it, wiping her brow.
 ‘That was close.’